(for veterinary information only)

 Immune Mediated conditions where chlorambucil may be especially helpful include:

 Chlorambucil is typically given daily, every other day, or every third day.
-Therapeutic effects are seen after 2-4 weeks of use.
+Therapeutic effects may not be seen until after 2-4 weeks of use so effectiveness of treatment should not be judged before that time.

 The main side effect of concern with chlorambucil is bone marrow suppression.
 The bone marrow is one’s source of all blood cells both white cells and red cells.
 Since the precursors of these cells are rapidly dividing, they are targeted by chlorambucil.
 When the bone marrow is suppressed, one can develop an anemia (inadequate amount of red blood cells), a drop in white cells (which constitute the bulk of the immune system), or both.
 This side effect is generally evident at some point during the second week of therapy and blood testing at this time is definitely in order to determine if this side effect is occuring.
 Once the medication is discontinued, the marrow should recover in another 1-2 weeks, though more severe and long lasting suppression has rarely occurred.

 Poodles and Kerry Blue Terriers may have hair loss problems on chlorambucil but the hair loss humans experience with chemotherapy generally does not occur with dogs and cats.

 Overdose of chlorambucil not only results in bone marrow suppression in all cell lines but seizures and twitching have been reported.
 If a pet shows neurologic signs such as these on regular dosing then chlorambucil should be discontinued.

 INTERACTIONS WITH OTHER DRUGS